Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: T he classical three-body problem

-or, equivalently:
+\emph{or, equivalently:}

-Without going into details, we note that the problem under consideration in the general case has 10 independent integrals of motion, with the help of which we can reduce the initial system of the 18\emph{th} order to the system of the 8\emph{th} order.
-Note that for a fixed total energy the reduction the problem leads to a system of the 7\emph{th} order (see \cite{Whitt} also \cite{Chen}).
+Without going into well-known details, we note that the problem under consideration, having in the general case 10 independent integrals of motion, reduces to the system of 8\emph{th} order.
+In the case when the total energy is fixed, the reduction of the problem leads to the system of 7\emph{th} order system (see \cite{Whitt}, and also \cite{Chen}).

 Note that only in very few specific cases, the problem of the gravity of three bodies is exactly integrated.